Mpiestrak/slavefreetoday/README.md

 ## Project #4: Final Project (UX/WD Collab Group Variant)

+## NOTE: The master branch is not up to date.
+MP2branch is what is pushed to Heroku.

 ## Overview

 *   Journal of Modern Slavery: A Multidisciplinary Exploration of Human Trafficking Solutions is dedicated to research, theory, and practical application in eradicating slavery.
 It is a nexus of critical thought for all fields relating to understanding and combating modern slavery and is unique in its focus on the issues of slavery and human trafficking.